14 Weeks Pregnant

 Finally, your baby’s body is catching up with its rather large head.
 The ears and eyes continue to shift into their correct positions, as the ears move to the sides of the head and the eyes draw closer to one another.
 As the neck grows longer, your baby’s chin lifts from its chest.
 The muscle reflexes continue to develop, but the baby is still too small for any of the resulting movements to be felt by Mom.
 The baby is drawing all its nutrients directly from the placenta, so again, it’s very important you watch what you put into your mouth.
 The baby is fully developed and is growing larger, and the system is continuing to expand.
-During ultrasounds, you’ll be able to see that the baby is opening and clenching its fists and spreading its fingers apart.
+During an ultrasound examination, you’ll be able to see that the baby is opening and clenching its fists and spreading its fingers apart.
 The baby’s heart is beating twice as fast as yours, but this is normal.
 The baby is three inches long and weighs nearly an ounce by this week.
 Your baby will be able to suck his or her thumb at this stage, and make facial expressions like frowning and squinting.
 Plus, the liver of the baby begins to produce bile while the spleen begins to produce red blood cells.

 Pregnancy Week 14 Tips

 As your appetite increases, it’s important that you continue to eat properly and exercise accordingly.
 If you feel you have gained too much weight, do not begin any sort of diet, as this may deny your baby the crucial nutrients it needs to continue to grow.
 Start an exercise routine, after discussing it with your doctor, and make sure you eat smaller portions more frequently throughout each day.
 Next is pregnancy at 15 weeks.